 Jo has extensive experience as a school psychologist in Minnesota and Wisconsin K-12 school districts.

 Duluth, MN 55811

-The College of St. Scholastica Academic Excellence Award honors students who have demonstrated academic excellence in their area of study.
+The School of Education Academic Excellence Award honors students who have demonstrated academic excellence in their area of study.